 Here’s what you will learn from this book:

-- Get to know the M1 processor, and what’s so different about it
+- Get to know the M1, M1 Pro, and M1 Max processors, and what’s so different about them

 - Understand the limits of emulation

-- Control how apps for Intel Macs and universal Intel/M1 apps launch on an M-series Mac
+- Control how apps for Intel Macs and universal Intel/M-series apps launch on an M-series Mac

 - Learn the complexities of backing up an M-series Mac